-GCP is leading a global alignment to establish a common language for regenerative agriculture in coffee production, anchored in the Coffee Sustainability Reference Code, called RegenCoffee.
-From 19 March to 15 April 2025, a consultation process will gather input from GCP Members and other key stakeholders.
-The goal is to provide the entire sector with a foundational guide containing the definition, objectives, principles and expected outcomes of regenerative agriculture for coffee, to facilitate collective action and avoid greenwashing.
+GCP is leading a global effort to align the sector on regenerative agriculture in coffee production through a workstream called “RegenCoffee”.
+The goal is to provide the global coffee sector with a foundational guide containing the definition, objectives, principles and expected outcomes of regenerative agriculture for coffee, to facilitate collective action and avoid greenwashing.
+This process builds on GCP’s work to align the sector with a common language on coffee sustainability through the Coffee Sustainability Reference Code, and is being developed with input from GCP Members and other key stakeholders.

 Regenerative Agriculture has been gaining momentum in the coffee sector as an approach to sustainable farming that emphasizes improving natural resources (particularly soil, biodiversity and water) and strengthening the resilience of farming systems against climate change and environmental degradation, contributing to farmer prosperity.